OndrejKucera/knowledge_scala/Scala_Types.md

 - **Variables** are like values, except you can re-assign them (mutability)
 - **Blocks** are expressions by surrounding `{ }`.
 Last expression in the block is the result.
 - **Functions** are expressions that take parameters.
 Anonymous function `(x: Int) => x + 1`.
 You can name it `val fun = ( ) => println(“hello”)`.
 It can have zero or multiple parameters.
 Recursive function needs return type in scala.
 When we define a function literal, what is actually being defined in Scala is an object with a method called apply
-- **Methods** are defined with def. def is followed by a name, parameter lists, a return type, and a body.
+- **Methods** are defined with `def`.
+That is followed by a name, parameter lists, a return type, and a body.
 Methods can take multiple parameter lists.
 - [**Class**](https://github.com/OndrejKucera/knowledge_scala/blob/master/OOP.md#class) defines with the keyword `class` followed by its name and constructor parameters.
 The instance of class can be created with the `new` keyword.
 Classes in Scala cannot have static members.
 You can use objects to achieve similar functionality as with static members in Java.
 - [**Object**](https://github.com/OndrejKucera/knowledge_scala/blob/master/OOP.md#object) is single instances of its own definition.
 It is singleton `object`, which simultaneously declares also class and it’s only instance. (like new instance of an anonymous class in Java)
 - [**Trait**](https://github.com/OndrejKucera/knowledge_scala/blob/master/OOP.md#traits) contains certain fields and methods.
 Methods in `trait` can have default implementation or override implementation.